 Reducing Waiting Time

 Due to the unpredictable nature of medical problems and patient care, sometimes waiting is inevitable.
-Our staff works to minimize wait times while providing good care to all students who come to the Health Center.
+Our staff works to minimize wait times while providing good care to all students who come to Student Health Services.
 The three most common reasons for having to wait even if you have a scheduled appointment are:

 - Another student has an urgent problem that must be attended to immediately, for example, someone is bleeding from an accident.

 - The patient scheduled before you arrived late but still required their full time allotment for care.